 In Newfoundland and Labrador, auto insurance is available from a wide array of private companies who compete with one another to allow consumers to shop around for a better rate.
 Newfoundland insurance rates fall among the lower rates in Canada, with the average driver paying $729 per year.
 By comparing car insurance rates, drivers can find cheaper car insurance and save on their auto insurance premiums.

 Auto insurance reform in the province in 2004 helped to bring rates down for drivers by mandating a $2500 deductible on pain and suffering payments, along with other changes.
 Over time, however, rates have increased.
 The Provincial Government is currently reviewing the Auto Insurance Act and will be announcing changes in fall 2018.
-Until then, drivers can find car insurance savings now by shopping around on sites like InsuranceHotline.com.
+Until then, drivers can find savings now by comparing car insurance quotes on sites like InsuranceHotline.com.

 As in all provinces, Newfoundland and Labrador drivers must carry a legally determined minimum insurance coverage in order to be on the road.
 These minimum limits ensure that all drivers are financially responsible in the event of an at-fault accident.

 Newfoundland does not require drivers to carry Accident Benefits coverage, but most drivers choose to purchase this coverage, which includes medical payments, disability coverage, and death benefits coverage.
 In most provinces, this type of insurance is mandatory.
 Many Newfoundland drivers also choose to increase their liability coverage to limit financial exposure and risk.

 Other optional coverage can also be purchased, including comprehensive and collision coverage to protect your vehicle in an at-fault accident or a non-accident scenario such as theft.